 - If the school thinks it looks poorly to allocate funds off campus in a time of high tuition:

-- Keep the funds on campus so it supports fellow students, and so the university can bring attention to the issue of student hunger and get positive press.
+- Keep the funds on campus so it supports fellow students, and so the university can bring attention to the issue of student hunger.

-- Campuses have marketing budgets and in the past, some schools have used these funds as donations on behalf of Swipe Out Hunger as the program naturally leads to good press.
+- Campuses have marketing budgets and in the past, some schools have used these funds as donations on behalf of Swipe Out Hunger as the program naturally leads to positive local and national press for the school and dining operator.
+Click here to see an article that highlights the Swipes program at University of Minnesota and click here to see one about the program at University of Southern Mississippi.

 - If the school is concerned the program will require too much staff time: